"""

 # This would require access to a memory manager

-logger.debug(f"Large knowledge detected ({knowledge_size} chars) - consider using references")
+logger.debug(f"Large knowledge detected ({knowledge_size} bytes) - consider using references")

 # Create spore